Armagaan/ml_hindu_college/problems/s05_ceaser_cipher.md

 For example, if the shift value is 3, then the plaintext message "hello" would be encrypted as "khoor"; "zoo" would be encrypted as "crr".

-To decrypt a message that has been encrypted using a Caesar cipher, you simply need to reverse the encryption process.
-In other words, you replace each letter in the ciphertext with the letter that is that many positions up the alphabet.
+To decrypt a message that has been encrypted using a Caesar cipher, you simply need to reverse the encryption process by setting shift value to -3.

-For example, the ciphertext message "khoor" would be decrypted as "hello" if the shift value was 3.